-As with anything when it comes to end-of-life planning, having the right knowledge helps alleviate any stress that naturally comes up during this time.
+When it comes to end-of-life planning, knowledge about what to expect helps alleviate any stress that naturally comes up during this time.
 Understanding the ins-and-outs of urn buying can help make the whole process that much easier.

 When purchasing a cremation urn, there is a myriad of things to consider.
 By having a clear understanding and idea of the final resting place of your loved ones, the material, and the price range, you can help ease the stress that comes with making a decision.

-If you’re looking for different cremation urns online, you may be shocked at the number of options available.
+If you’re looking for different cremation urns online, you may be surprised at the number of options available.
 Urns come in different shapes, sizes, and materials, with varying costs, ranging from expensive to affordable.
 In many cases, you can even have the option of personalizing your urns.

 The process of choosing can be overwhelming, especially if you’re grieving and trying to lay out all of your plans at once.
-Thankfully, we’ve put together this simple guide to buying an urn to help you hone in on the best products to buy, and how to buy them, and ultimately reducing overall stress during an already tough time.
+Thankfully, we’ve put together this simple guide to buying an urn to help you hone in on the best products to buy, and how to buy them.

 What is an urn?